 In accordance with DISP 1.10.7R a closed complaint is a complaint:

-Where VIBHS has sent a final response; and
+Where VIBHS has sent a final response; or

 Where the complainant has indicated in writing acceptance of VIBHS' earlier response under DISP 1.6.4R.